 Counseling in Ballard

-Are you looking for some extra help and support to over come feelings of loneliness and create more meaningful relationships in your life?
+Are you looking for some extra help and support to overcome feelings of loneliness and create more meaningful relationships in your life?
 Counseling may be able to help.
-I am a trained counseling psychologist and I help individuals and couples in Seattle area with a wide range of mental health concerns at my Ballard counseling office.
-Whether you are looking for help with your relationship, anxiety, your relationship with food, depression, trauma or another mental health concern, I look forward to hearing from you.
-You can schedule a 15 minute phone consultation or contact me for more information.
+We are a team of compassionate and skilled therapists who help individuals and couples in the Seattle area with a wide range of mental health concerns at our Ballard counseling office.
+You can schedule a 15 minute phone consultation or contact us for more information.

 We created this blog to share information about living a healthy, happy, and fulfilling life.
 We are constantly learning new things and making mistakes along the way.
 This blog is our way of chronicling our discoveries, musing, and lessons learned as people and professionals.
 We invite you to come along on our journey of self reflection, discovery, and thriving with challenges.
 We also hope to exchange wisdom and enlightenment from you, our readers.